MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/styles/xaml/explicit.md

 ---
-title: "Explicit Styles"
+title: "Explicit Styles in Xamarin.Forms"
-description: "An explicit style is one that is selectively applied to controls by setting their Style properties." ms.prod: xamarin ms.assetid: C0DF9F8F-B431-4374-A574-325BC3C41A3B ms.technology: xamarin-forms
+description: "An explicit style is one that is selectively applied to controls by setting their Style properties.
+This article explains how to consume explicit styles in a Xamarin.Forms application." ms.prod: xamarin ms.assetid: C0DF9F8F-B431-4374-A574-325BC3C41A3B ms.technology: xamarin-forms